FRRouting/frr/doc/user/zebra.rst

    If you specify singleton you would like to see the singleton nexthop groups that do have an afi.

+.. index:: show <ip|ipv6> zebra route dump [<vrf> VRFNAME]
+.. clicmd:: show <ip|ipv6> zebra route dump [<vrf> VRFNAME]

+   It dumps all the routes from RIB with detailed information including internal flags,status ..etc.This is defined as hidden command and this is added to support_bundle_commands.conf command.

 Router-id
 =========